-For the 2022 tax year, the IRS due date is generally April 18, 2023.
-The due date may be different for state income tax purposes.
+For a particular tax year, in general, contributions to IRAs must be made during such year, or by about April 15 of the following year to be able to select prior year status for federal income tax purposes.
+The due date may be different in some places, and for state income tax purposes.
 Please consult a professional advisor for tax, legal and investment advice and refer to IRS Publications 590-A and 590-B, “Individual Retirement Arrangements (IRAs),” available online at irs.gov.

 Non-retirement accounts: $2,500